17 December 2013

 ...Interview Strategy

 We held UEL's Recruitment Fair yesterday.
-The day was organised to provide trainee teachers with all the information they needed to secure an NQT post by the end of their PGCE/School Direct programme.
+The day was organised to provide trainee teachers with all the information they needed to secure an ECT post by the end of their PGCE/School Direct programme.
 Having interviewed many candidates for training places and teaching posts, I was asked to contribute to a session entitled 'Answering Interview Questions'.
 This post shares a summary of the guidance I gave, a copy of the presentation I displayed (using Prezi), and a video I used to emphasize the need for decent preparation.

 Rather than just dwelling on the questions that potential employers were likely to ask, I decided to discuss the interview process in broader terms and to provide trainees with a strategy for success.
 Apologies if some of the advice seems fairly obvious, but I've seen first hand the effect that a lack of forward planning can have on interview day...
 Get to work!